Ferrari SF70H: Final rounds

 The last two races were at Interlagos and Yas Marina.
 In Brazil, Vettel won the race after overtaking Bottas at the start, while Räikkönen finished 3rd.
 In Abu Dhabi, the German got the last podium place behind Bottas and Hamilton, and ahead his teammate.
 These results placed Ferrari in second place in the Constructors' Championship, whereas Vettel and Räikkönen finished 2nd and 4th in the Drivers' Championship.

+Livery

+This was the final year for Santander, their long-term sponsor since 2010 until Santander returned to sponsor the team in 2022.

+At the Italian Grand Prix, to celebrate their 70th anniversary, the logo was featured on the engine cover.